Glechoma hederacea: Reproduction

-Glechoma hederecea is gynodiecious, with genets being either female or hermaphrodite.
+Glechoma hederecea is gynodioecious, with genets being either female or hermaphrodite.
 The females depend upon pollen from hermaphrodites for pollination.
 Female flowers tend to be smaller than hermaphrodite flowers.
 Disagreement exists among biologists as to whether hermaphrodite flowers can pollinate themselves.
 The plant spends the winter as either a small ramet or a small rosette.
 It produces flowers between April and July, which are visited by many types of insects, and can be characterized by a generalized pollination syndrome.
 Each pollinated flower can produce up to four seeds, which are dispersed by the stem bending over and depositing the ripe seeds in the ground adjacent to the parent plant, although ants may carry the seeds further.
 The seeds germinate a few days after contact with moisture, although they can be stored dry.
 Dry storage for a period up to a month is thought to improve the germination rate.

 The plant can also reproduce clonally, with the stems bending down to the earth and allowing roots to attach themselves.
 Single clones can grow several metres across, although precise data are not available.

-Cultivation and medicinal and culinary uses

-Some people consider G. hederacea to be an attractive garden plant, and it is grown in pots and occasionally as a groundcover.
-Easily cultivated, it grows well in shaded places.
-A variegated variety is commercially available; in many areas, this is the dominant form, which has escaped cultivation and become established as an aggressive, adventitious groundcover.

-This species is considered a non-native invasive plant in the United States, and has invaded wild areas, sometimes choking out native wildflowers.

-G. hederacea was also widely used by the Saxons in brewing ale as flavoring, clarification, and preservative, and later by the English, before the introduction of hops into brewing, which changed the ale into beer, in the late 15th century.
-From this, the brewing-related names arose for the herb - alehoof, tunhoof, and gill-over-the-ground.

-G. hederacea has been used in the cheese-making process as a substitute for animal rennet.